dotnet/csharpstandard/standard/classes.md

 When a method declaration includes an `extern` modifier, the method is said to be an ***external method***.
 External methods are implemented externally, typically using a language other than C#.
 Because an external method declaration provides no actual implementation, the method body of an external method simply consists of a semicolon.
 An external method shall not be generic.

-The mechanism by which linkage to an external method is achieved, is implementation-defined.
+The mechanism by which linkage to an external method is achieved is implementation-defined.

 > *Example*: The following example demonstrates the use of the `extern` modifier and the `DllImport` attribute:
 >